Licensed behavior analyst: Licensure

 Licensure's purpose is to protect the public from employing unqualified practitioners.

 The model licensing act states that a person is a behavior analyst by training and experience.
 The person seeking licensure must have mastered behavior analysis by achieving a master's degree in behavior analysis or related subject matter.
 Like all other master level licensed professions (see counseling and licensed professional counselor) the model act sets the standard for a master's degree.
 This requirement states that the person has achieved textbook knowledge of behavior analysis which can be then tested through the exam offered by the Behavior Analyst Certification Board or the one offered by the QABA.
-It also requires an internship in which a behavior analysts works under another master or Ph.D. level behavior analyst for a period of one year (750 hours) with at least two hours/week of supervision.
+It also requires an internship in which a behavior analysts works under another master or PhD level behavior analyst for a period of one year (750 hours) with at least two hours/week of supervision.
 Finally, those 750 hours are considered tutelage time.
 After that, the behavior analyst must engage in supervised practice under a behavior analyst for a period of another 2 years (2,000 hours).

 Once this process is complete, the person applies to a state board who ensures that he or she has indeed met the above conditions.
 Once the person is licensed public protection is still monitored by the licensing board, which makes sure that the person receives sufficient ongoing education, and the licensing board investigates ethical complaints.
 A licensed behavior analyst would have equal training, knowledge, skills and abilities in their discipline as would a mental health counselor or marriage and family therapist in their discipline.
 In February 2008, Indiana, Arizona, Massachusetts, Vermont, Oklahoma and other states now have legislation pending to create licensure for behavior analysts.
 Pennsylvania was the first state in 2008 to license "behavior specialists" to cover behavior analysts.
 Arizona, less than three weeks later, became the first state to license "behavior analysts."
 Other states such as New York, Nevada and Wisconsin also have passed behavior analytic licensure.

-Registered Behavior Technician

-A Registered Behavior Technician (RBT), in the United States, is an individual who has received training and supervision in the field of applied behavior analysis.
-Unlike a licensed behavior analyst, a RBT is not required to hold a master's degree and passes a separate certification exam.
-Instead, a RBT must complete 40 hours of training, demonstrate competency, and complete a RBT certification issued by the Behavior Analyst Certification Board (BACB).
-The RBT certification exam is 90 minutes in length, compared to the 4-hour BCBA exam.

-Unlike a licensed behavior analyst, an RBT does not create or modify behavior plans, and only implements therapy first approved by their supervisor, typically a Board Certified Behavior Analyst (BCBA).